- 90 undergraduate hours

 - earn at least a 3.3 overall GPA

 Any students interested in the Integrated Graduate Studies Program should meet with the department chair before the beginning of their 3rd year to determine eligibility and to plan to fulfill prerequisites.
-It is also recommended that applicants meet with Dean Claudia Anderson, 216.368.2928, in Undergraduate Studies to discuss the process.
+It is also recommended that applicants meet with Undergraduate Studies to discuss the process.

-Applications must be submitted and complete no later than 90 days before the first day of classes of the semester for which admission is being requested (November 1 for Spring semester admission, June 1 for Fall semester admission).
+Applications must be submitted and complete no later than 90 days before the first day of classes of the semester for which admission is being requested (March 1 for Fall admission, October 11 for Spring admission).
 Applicants will not be evaluated until they have submitted all required materials.

 Applicants to the IGS Program must be admitted to the School of Graduate Studies by submitting the following:

 - Application Form